Table Of Contents

 Filtration is not suitable for large-scale processing of used engine oil due to the ongoing cost of labor and material involved.

-Consider a large-scale used oil collector who wants to process 10,000 gallons per day.
+Consider a large-scale used oil collector who wants to process 10,000 gallons daily.
 Their collection consists of WVO, UCO, Waste Oil, Yellow Grease, and any other used oil.
 The first step involves heating and settling to remove the free water.

 Let's not forget about the sludge left in the settling tanks!
 That sludge contains significant amounts of oil, which means lost revenue.
 Also, the tank bottoms need cleaning.

-Next, filtering the decanted waste oil through bag filters is a labor-intensive process.
+Next, filtering the decanted waste oil through bag filters is labor-intensive.
 Replacing and disposing of filter media adds to cost and time.
-Cleaner oil requires small mesh filters, which means frequent media replacement, which means more material and labor costs.
+Cleaner oil requires small mesh filters, which means frequent media replacement and more material and labor costs.

 The 'finished product' contains water.
 Water removal requires adsorption or 'boiling off,' which adds extra cost to the process.
 Water removal by settling adds time to the process.

 The capital expense of centrifuge equipment is more compared to decanting and filtration.
 The payback period of a centrifuge system is short, considering all costs.
 It is often in months, depending on the volume of oil processed.